Elementary School Handbooks

 • to keep our classrooms, hallways, restrooms, cafeteria and playground free of litter,markings, etc.

-• to not chew gum while in school
+• to not chew gum while in school, unless to be utilized as a sensory tool and approved by school personnel.

 • to behave in a polite manner